How can we optimize nas probe performance and scalability to ensure stability?

 3. Start offloading nas AO profiles or preprocessing rules ASAP to one or more nas'es on remote hubs.

-4. If the nas housekeeping job cannot finish, you'll see evidence of that in the nas.log at loglevel 5.
+4. If the nas housekeeping job cannot finish, you'll see evidence of that in the nas.log at loglevel 5 (search for housekeeping).
 To alleviate this issue, you may have to manually reduce the size of some of the backend nas tables by deleting rows that are older than a given date/timestamp.
-Please refer to the following article for more infromation:

 Once the nas tables are at a reasonable size, e.g., less than 1M rows, the housekeeping will most likely complete and the hourly administration should continue without issue but you should check it over a few days to be sure.